myokit/examples/technical-notes/3-3-memory-leaks/README.md

 GC is never initiated during this experiment!

 Finally, using `tracemalloc` we plot the memory traced (not allocated!) by Python.
+The left panel shows peak memory, the right panel shows current.
-This shows a clear and steady increase with each iteration.
+We can see a clear and steady increase with each iteration.

 Because this last graph is so clear, we can repeat this with fewer iterations:

 ![img](b1-plain-500-leaking-1-pyfloat-per-iteration.png)

 Now we see that there is some sharp memory increase in the first ~80 iterations (some caches filling up?), after which our memory leak shows up as a clear increase in tracemalloc traced memory.

 ### Leaking 1 empty list per iteration